 First, it offers only programmatic advertising services to its clients.

-Summing up, a programmatic agency focuses solely on buying traffic on independent websites and apps, bypassing social media, PPC, etc. and uses a demand-side platform from its technical side.
-An all-around digital agency may use many tools and channels at a time.
+Summing up, a programmatic advertising agency focuses solely on buying traffic on independent websites and apps, bypassing social media, PPC, etc., and uses a demand-side platform on its technical side.

-This not only means it’s not late to catch the wave, it actually means today is just the right time.
+This not only means it’s not too late to catch the wave, it actually means today is just the right time.

 Also, programmatic advertising is a complex field with a steep learning curve.
 It requires expertise with ad tech platforms, data analysis, and ever-changing ad regulations.
-Programmatic agencies are intended to have this expertise, allowing brands to focus on their core business operations, leaving the media buying hustle to their partners.

 It’s smart to base your strategy around a specific advertising vertical, programmatic channel, or ad format.
 Let me cite some examples.

-In the case of the vertical programmatic ad agency, you decide on the industry brands you will target to operate in.
-It can be retail, e-commerce, gaming, etc. Also, look more closely at niches pushed away by Google & Facebook, like crypto, betting, or dating — they’re especially starving for quality traffic and reliable partners who will help them gain prominence in their niche.
+Also, look more closely at niches pushed away by Google & Facebook, like crypto, betting, or dating — they’re especially starving for quality traffic and reliable partners who will help them gain prominence in their niche.

-Recalling we only have $5,000 to start, the best way to define your business niche quickly is to shake the ground you’re standing at.
 Check out your current experience and professional network: your first clients may hang around there, and you may secure your first case study right now, even before registering a company.

-However, don’t turn this first step into a trap.
-Many boutique programmatic agencies were created by ex-big-agency employees.
-These ad agencies have started as one-client agencies.
 They enticed one client from their previous workplace to work with them after they resigned from their job in the larger agency.
-What’s worse, they built their tech stacks around the needs of that one client.
+What’s worse, they built their tech stacks around the needs of that one client, their programmatic strategies, and their ad space.

 Remember: the client who’s easy to draw is not the only one to come.
 Yet, if the clients you might have by word-of-mouth match your expertise, you can base your niche on their needs and start looking for similar brands with success cases at your fingertips.

-Step #2: Assemble a Programmatic Agency Team
+Step #2: Assemble a Programmatic Advertising Team

-Starting a programmatic business doesn't necessarily mean you need a large team.
 However, you do need to have a certain set of key roles filled.
 Here's a look at the essential team members you need to kickstart your programmatic agency:

 Media Buyer